IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 the same link-local source address; but different Implicit PvDs, advertised by different RAs, MUST use different link-local addresses because these Implicit PvDs are identified by the source addresses of the RAs.
+If a link-local address on the router is changed, then any new RA sent from the changed link-local address without an Explicit PvD option will be interpreted as a new Implicit PvD by PvD-aware hosts.

-As specified in {{!RFC4861}}, when the set of options causes the size of an advertisement to exceed the link MTU, multiple router advertisements can be sent, each containing a subset of the options.
+As specified in {{!RFC4861}} and {{!RFC6980}}, when the set of options causes the size of an advertisement to exceed the link MTU, multiple router advertisements MUST be sent, each containing a subset of the options.
 In such cases, the PvD Option header (i.e., all fields except the 'Options' field) MUST be repeated in all the transmitted RAs.
 The options within the 'Options' field, MAY be transmitted only once,